Atanga bags brace, Fortes scores as Oostende maul CS Onhaye

 Atanga extended the lead with his 50th-minute finish before completing his double on the hour mark.

-A foul in the visiting team’s penalty area ensured that Oostende earned a penalty that was converted by Thierry Ambrose ten minutes from full time as Ndicka completed the destruction with his 80th-minute effort.
+A foul in the visiting team’s penalty area ensured that Oostende earned a penalty that was converted by Thierry Ambrose 10 minutes from full-time as Ndicka completed the destruction with his 80th-minute effort.

 With this result, the 2016-17 Belgian Cup winners are through to the seventh round of the tournament, with their opponents expected to be announced in the coming days.